Configuring CROSSTOOL

 Run the build again.
 Because the

-target, Bazel throws the following error:No such target '//toolchain:emscripten': target 'emscripten' not declared in package 'toolchain' defined by .../toolchain/BUILD
+toolchainpackage does not yet define theemscriptentarget, Bazel throws the following error:No such target '//toolchain:emscripten': target 'emscripten' not declared in package 'toolchain' defined by .../toolchain/BUILDIn the

-file, define an empty filegroup as follows:package(default_visibility = ['//visibility:public']) filegroup(name = "emscripten")
+toolchain/BUILDfile, define an empty filegroup as follows:package(default_visibility = ['//visibility:public']) filegroup(name = "emscripten") -

 Run the build again.
 Bazel throws the following error: